What are ketones?

 Ketone salts have been used, but this requires the intake of large amounts of sodium or potassium, which causes all sorts of problems (stomach problems, absorption problems).

-At Oxford University in the UK, under the leadership of expert Professor Kieran Clarke, a ketone ester was developed that appeared to prevent some of these problems.
+At Oxford University in the United Kingdom, under the leadership of expert Professor Kieran Clarke, a ketone ester was developed that appeared to prevent some of these problems.

-So, in theory, we can provide a fuel that adds additional energy and is quickly utilized by the muscle, and this method does not require athletes to follow a ketogenic diet.
+So, in theory, we can provide a fuel that adds extra energy and is quickly used by the muscle, and this method does not require athletes to follow a ketogenic diet.

 Athletes could eat carbohydrates and still add ketones, a win-win situation.

 Taste is another issue.
-Therefore, low doses of the ketone ester are actually used to prevent the off-taste (bitterness), and it comes at a high price.
+Therefore, only low doses of the ketone ester are actually used to prevent the unpleasant (bitter) taste, and it is expensive.

-With the small amounts of energy we get, the question is whether it's worth doing so, since adding a few grams or a few calories per hour is unlikely to make any difference.
+With the small amounts of energy we get, the question is whether it's worth doing, since adding a few grams or a few calories per hour is unlikely to make any difference.

 Summary